-Heating - 2018/19 emissions baseline: 25.5 tCo2e 85% reduction in emissions by 2029 Our key priority is the replacement of LPG and natural gas heating systems and replace these with air source heat pumps.
-We propose to start by initially installing these at two sites: Balmaha Visitor Centre and the Duncan Mills Memorial Slipway.
+- Our key priority is the replacement of LPG and natural gas heating systems and replace these with air source heat pumps.
+We propose to start by initially installing these at two sites: Balmaha Visitor Centre and the Duncan Mills Memorial Slipway. - We will implement a detailed operational review of the other sites, including our stores and HQ, to reduce the heating requirements and ensure that the systems are as efficient as possible.

-We will implement a detailed operational review of the other sites, including our stores and HQ, to reduce the heating requirements and ensure that the systems are as efficient as possible.
-How our behaviour and Embed Mission Zero: we will review our heating practices of organisational culture will public sites, such as toilets, to ensure that we are not also reduce emissions overheating sites that have lower use, or outside of peak times.
+How our behaviour and organisational culture will also reduce emissions

+Embed Mission Zero: we will review our heating practices of public sites, such as toilets, to ensure that we are not overheating sites that have lower use, or outside of peak times.

 Evidence led and improvement focused: we will continue to invest in our staff's skills to better manage our smart heating systems to ensure they are as efficient as possible.

 People and partnerships: we will promote efficiency behaviours and choices, such as layering clothing and closing windows, before reverting to individual electric heaters or turning up thermostats.

-Work we've done so far Our Visitor Centre in Balmaha welcomes thousands of visitors every year, giving us a great opportunity to engage them about the National Park.
+Work we've done so far

+Our Visitor Centre in Balmaha welcomes thousands of visitors every year, giving us a great opportunity to engage them about the National Park.
 On a site visit by the Estates team, it was noticed that doors and windows were propped open in the summer to welcome people into the building, whilst the heating was still programmed on at a low level.

-By reviewing the heating requirements, we were able to turn heating off completely for four months over summer, saving an estimated 0.5 tCo2e each year.
+By reviewing the heating requirements, we were able to turn heating off completely for four months over summer, saving an estimated 0.5 tCO2e each year.

+Our ambition is to demonstrate leadership through robust, yet accessible monitoring.

-v The cost of renewable technologies
+6.5 The cost of renewable technologies